will-moss/isaiah/README.md

 The default commands used to spawn a shell, although being more or less standard, may not fit your environment.
 In this case, please edit the `TTY_SERVER_COMMAND` and `TTY_CONTAINER_COMMAND` settings to define a command that works better in your setup.

+Also, please note that if you have deployed Isaiah using Docker, trying to open a system shell (`S` key) will not work.
+Isaiah being confined to its Docker container, it won't be able to open a shell out of it (on your hosting system).

 #### The connection with the remote server randomly stops or restarts

 This is a known incident that happens when the Websocket server receives a data message that exceeds its maximum read size.